Lioncat2002/Ferry/README.md

 ### 0.0.3
 - Support for md in the doc strings
+- Convert doc to html
-- Ability to generate Docs from the docstrings
+- ~Ability to generate Docs from the docstrings~

 ### 0.0.2
 - ~Ability to run the python program using `ferry run`~